publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch31/schII/m__us_usc_t16_s1379.md

         (1)

-         The Secretary may not transfer management authority to the State of Alaska under subsection (b)(1) of this section for any species of marine mammal unless—
+         The Secretary may not transfer management authority to the State of Alaska under subsection (b)(1) for any species of marine mammal unless—

             (A)